-SEC.
-6.07 CONTRACT NEGOTIATION
+SEC 6.07 CONTRACT NEGOTIATION

 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held in the conference room at the Health Analytics and Vital Records building located at 5441 Commercial Boulevard, Juneau, Alaska 99801.
+If contract negotiations are commenced, they may be held in person, telephonically, or via video conference.

-If the contract negotiations take place in Juneau, Alaska, the offeror will be responsible for their travel and per diem expenses.
+If the contract negotiations take place in person in Alaska, the offeror will be responsible for their travel and per diem expenses.

-SEC.
-6.08 FAILURE TO NEGOTIATE
+SEC 6.08 FAILURE TO NEGOTIATE

-If the selected offeror
+If the selected offeror: